-With Solink, we offer full integration with point-of-sale and other business systems.
-Transaction or inventory management data can be quickly correlated with related video.
+With Solink, we offer full POS integration and various integrations with other business systems.
+POS transactions or inventory management data can be quickly correlated with related video surveillance footage.
 This enables you to:

-- Search hours or days of video in seconds
+- Search hours or days of video data and footage in seconds

 - Receive alerts tied to motion/activity in specific areas of the business at certain times.